stridecolossus/jove-blog/blog/part-3-cube/memory-allocation.md

 }
 ```

-The `map` method creates a mapped region for the memory:
+A region of the memory can then be mapped:

 ```java
 public Region map(long offset, long size) {